weakweak/riff.tf/_posts/2017-01-01-assassination.md

 #### Legendaries

 - Mantle of the Master Assassin
+- Zoldyck Family Training Shackles
 - Duskwalker's Footpads
-- Zoldyck Family Training Shackles
 - Insignia of Ravenholdt
 - Cinidaria, the Symbiote
 - The Dreadlord's Deceit

+**New Legendaries**

+- The Empty Crown
+- Soul of the Shadowblade

 ## Rotation

 ### Pre-Pull

-- Use your Potion
+- Potion

 ### Pull